livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 10.2 Authorship

-`Authorship` is the binding between an operation or envelope and the identity that signed it.
+`authorship` is the binding between an operation or envelope and the identity that signed it.

 Constraints:

-- Authorship is explicit in the envelope.
+- `authorship` is explicit in the envelope.
-- Authorship is verified, not inferred.
+- `authorship` is verified, not inferred.

 ### 10.3 Ownership

-`Ownership` is the association between a graph object and the identity that owns it under system rules.
+`ownership` is the association between a graph object and the identity that owns it under system rules.

 Constraint:

-- Ownership is used to enforce mutation rules and reject unauthorized writes.
+- `ownership` is used to enforce mutation rules and reject unauthorized writes.

 This file does not define ownership enforcement logic.